From First DUI to Death Penalty

 Many internet crime prosecutions stem from peer-to-peer file-sharing programs like BitTorrent (uTorrent, qBittorrent), FrostWire, Soulseek, eMule, and Tixati.
 These programs can automatically share files without your direct knowledge or intent.
 You might not realize you’re “distributing” content simply by having certain software installed.

-Therefore, I challenge these assumptions by demonstrating:
+Therefore, the defense team challenges these assumptions by demonstrating:

 - Software misconfiguration that enabled unintended sharing